-In July 2011, the Company executed a Master Trust Agreement with DB which allows the Company to execute multiple TOB structures upon the approval and agreement of terms by DB.
-Under each TOB structure issued through the Master Trust Agreement, the TOB trustee issues SPEARS and LIFERS.
+In July 2011, the Company executed a Master Trust Agreement with DB which allows the Company to execute multiple Tender Option Bond ("TOB Trust") structures upon the approval and agreement of terms by DB.
+Under each TOB Trust structure issued through the Master Trust Agreement, the TOB trustee issues SPEARS and LIFERS.
 Theses SPEARS and LIFERS represent beneficial interests in the securitized asset held by the TOB trustee.
 The Company will purchase the LIFERS from each of these TOB Trusts which will grant them certain rights to the securitized assets.
-Under each TOB structure, the asset is transferred to a custodian and trustee that provide these services on behalf of DB.
-The Master Trust Agreement with DB has covenants that the Company is required to maintain compliance, the most restrictive of which at December 31, 2012 is that cash available to distribute for the trailing twelve months must be at least two times trailing twelve month interest expense.
-The Company was in compliance with all of these covenants as of December 31, 2012.
+The Master Trust Agreement with DB has covenants with which the Company is required to maintain compliance.
+At December 31, 2013, the most restrictive covenant was that cash available to distribute for the trailing twelve months must be at least two times trailing twelve month interest expense.
+The Company was in compliance with all of these covenants as of December 31, 2013.
 If the Company were to be out of compliance with any of these covenants, it would trigger a termination event of the financing facilities.
-The Company expects to renew each of the TOB financing facilities for another one year term as they mature throughout 2013.
+The Company expects to renew each of the TOB financing facilities for another one year term at its discretion per the terms of the agreements.
+DB can require the posting of cash collateral under the terms of the Master Trust Agreement.